-To use your own image, e.g. a logo, it must first be upload to AXIS P1343/-E/AXIS P1344/-E. Click Browse and locate the image file on the computer.
+To use your own image, e.g. a logo, it must first be upload to AXIS P5532/AXIS P5534.
+Click Browse and locate the image file on the computer.
 Click Upload.
 When uploaded, the file can be selected in the Use overlay image drop-down list.

-To place the overlay image at specific coordinates in the live view image, check Include overlay image at coordinates and enter the X and Y coordinates.
+To place the overlay image in the live view image, select Include overlay image at coordinates under Video & Audio > Video Stream > Image, see Overlay Settings, on page 14.